anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

      -
      - N/A

-Additional required components
+Additional Required Components
 ------------------------------

    This chapter should list any additional components needed to provide the services defined in the chapter :ref:`chapters/chapter03:infrastructure services` (for example, Prometheus).

-Platform service components
+Platform Service Components
 ---------------------------

 The architecture may support additional platform services, this chapter defines the requirements for the platform